data-capsule/fogros2-sgc/README.md

 cd libdatachannel/examples/signaling-server-rust/
 cargo run
 ```

+#### Why Lite version

+The FogROS2-SGC carries a bag of protocols to support heterogenous demands and requirements.
+In this version, we streamline the routing setup by [webrtc](./docs/webrtc.md) instead of building all protocols with raw DTLS sockets.
+webrtc is generally not compatible with the previous protocol.
+As a result, we make a lite version with only webrtc version.

 #### TODOs
 1. we assume the publishers start before and subscriber, and subscriber retry if the publisher's info does not exist.
 We may find a more clever way of handling this.